mabiesen/microbit_group_presentation/README.md

 ### Demonstration Projects

-I have create a few projects to demonstrate the capabilities of the microbit.
+I have create a few other projects to demonstrate the capabilities of the microbit.
 Links may be found below:

 **Basic Examples** - https://github.com/mabiesen/microbit_basic_examples